OpenKneeboard/OpenKneeboard/docs/troubleshooting/logs-and-traces.md

       ```
       cd "%HOMEPATH%\Desktop"
       ```
-1. In the administrator command prompt, copy-paste the following and then hit enter:
+1. In the administrator command prompt, copy-paste the following as one line, and then hit enter:
     ```
     wpr -start "C:\Program Files\OpenKneeboard\scripts\OpenKneeboard.wprp" -filemode
     ```